department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/StructureDefinition-VA.MHV.PHR.diagnosticReport-intro.md

   - `basedOn.identifier` may be the caseNumber
   - `specimen` are the contained [Specimen](StructureDefinition-VA.MHV.PHR.LabSpecimen.html)
   - `results` are the contained [Observation](StructureDefinition-VA.MHV.PHR.labTest.html)
+  - `performer` that is a Practitioner is the ordering physician from the report
 - Pathology
   - `code.text` = report `title`
   - `code.coding` is `http://terminology.hl7.org/CodeSystem/v2-0074#SP` for Surgical Pathology lab results